 Desolation Wilderness Permit offices are closed until further notice due to COVID-19 restrictions, but are offering services virtually.
 Overnight permits can be booked online via Recreation.gov and 100% of the quota will be available for advanced reservations from six months to one day in advance of your entry date.
 For updated conditions and trip planning information, visit our webpage links provided below.
 You may also call our permit offices during business hours for assistance.

-Permits are required all year round and allows an individual or group (max. size limit is 12) travelling and camping together to stay overnight in Desolation Wilderness.
+Permits are required all year round and allows an individual or group (max. size limit is 12) travelling & camping together to stay in this Wilderness.

-Overnight permits are subject to a quota from the Friday of Memorial Day weekend to September 30.
+Permits are limited from Friday of Memorial Day weekend to the end of September.
 The quota is based on 45 Destination Zones.
-You must stay your first night in the Destination Zone you select for your permit.
+You must stay your first night in the Zone you select for your permit.
 After your first night, you may change locations for subsequent nights of your visit using the same permit, as long as you exit by the last date booked for your trip.

 Permits can be reserved up to six months in advance of your day of entry.
 Outside of the quota season, permits can be booked and printed on the day of entry.